opnfv/fuel/fuel/docs/src/installation-instructions.rst

 Abstract
 ========

-This document describes how to install the Arno SR1 release of OPNFV when using Fuel as a deployment tool covering it's limitations, dependencies and required system resources.
+This document describes how to install the Brahmaputra WP1 release of OPNFV when using Fuel as a deployment tool covering it's limitations, dependencies and required system resources.

 License
 =======
-Arno SR1 release of OPNFV when using Fuel as a deployment tool Docs (c) by Jonas Bjurel (Ericsson AB)
+Brahmaputra WP1 release of OPNFV when using Fuel as a deployment tool Docs (c) by Jonas Bjurel (Ericsson AB)

-Arno SR1 release of OPNFV when using Fuel as a deployment tool Docs are licensed under a Creative Commons Attribution 4.0 International License.
+Brahmaputra WP1 release of OPNFV when using Fuel as a deployment tool Docs are licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.

 Version history
 ===============